TalkingQuickly/talkingquickly.github.io/_drafts/2018-05-05-setting-up-kubernetes.md

 The final system will have dynamic persistence management and automatic SSL certificates without relying on any provider specific functionality.
 Finally we'll have a visual dashboard where we can monitor the health of the cluster along with Helm/ Tiller installed for managing our deployed applications.

 <!--more-->

+In practice, I'd always recommend using a configuration management tool such as Ansible for deploying anything production grade

 ## Setting up the cluster with Kubeadm